dharmaraj-007/19AI550_AI_for_Games/Ex.No11_MiniProject.md

 ### DATE:
 ### REGISTER NUMBER: 212222240025
 ### AIM:
-To write a Python program to simulate the game using Pygame.
+To write a Python program to simulate the space shotter using Pygame.

 ## Algorithm: